For Administrators - Understanding DPSAC Services

 • Foreign Nationals: Non-Immigrant Foreign Nationals who have been in the US for less than three years are automatically sponsored for an RLA badge in NED.

-If an individual is changing cards from RLA to PIV (i.e. going from short term status to long term, or when a Foreign National requires a badge transaction, such as a badge renewal or name change beyond the 3-year anniversary of their DEUS, this automatically prompts a card type change from RLA to a PIV Badge in the NED System.
-In these cases the RLA badges would immediately be revoked.
-U.S. Citizens would then receive the PIV badge with the white stripe or green stripe, while foreign nationals would then receive the blue stripe PIV card.
-Additionally, any NED action on an existing RLA badge that results in a new badge request for the person, will immediately revoke the current RLA badge.
+If an individual is changing badges from RLA to PIV (i.e. going from short term status to long term), or when a Foreign National (FN) requires a new badge transaction, such as a badge renewal or legal name change beyond the 3-year anniversary of their Date-Entered-United-States (DEUS), this automatically prompts a card type change from an RLA to a PIV Badge in the NED System.
+In these cases, the RLA badge would immediately be revoked.
+U.S. Citizens would receive the PIV badge with the white stripe or green stripe, while FNs would receive the blue stripe PIV card.
+(For more information on badge types, please see the chart on this page.)
+Additionally, any NED action on an existing RLA badge that results in a new badge request for the individual will immediately revoke the current RLA badge.

 Broken or Malfunctioning ID Badges